 As CEO of Fleetwood, one thing was for certain: John had joined the ranks of organisation builders and entrepreneurs for which Western Australia was to become both famous and infamous – creative risk-takers who were to set themselves apart from their contemporaries and provide thousands with employment.

 He drove the development of legislation to raise and set new standards for the Caravan and Camping industry and, critically, for the common good.
-Working in conjunction with the various arms of government and the industry over a ten-year period, he was both a pioneer and primary architect of a new design concept in Western Australia: Park Homes and the Lifestyle Villages that would accommodate them.
+Working in conjunction with the various arms of government and the industry for over ten years, he was both a pioneer and primary architect of a new design concept in Western Australia: Park Homes and the Lifestyle Villages that would accommodate them.

 In 1972, he founded the Sir David Brand Awards for Excellence in Tourism (later becoming Australia’s National Tourism Awards).